Scanned Probe Imaging and Development (SPID) facility

 Local teachers, museums and members of the community are encouraged to join the NUANCE family through open house visits, demonstrations and presentations on how nanotechnology affects our daily lives.
 To schedule a tour for your group, please contact us.

-NIFTI is located at 2170 Campus Drive, Evanston, IL in Silverman Hall’s East Tower, Suite 1560 and 1539.
+SPID is located at 2170 Campus Drive, Evanston, IL in Silverman Hall’s East Tower, Suite 1560 and 1539.
 Silverman’s East Tower connects to the Pancoe building; Silverman’s West Tower connects to the Ryan building.
 The East and West Towers are connected by a bridge joining the 3rd and 4th floors.
 The facility is secured, so if you do not have facility access, please make an appointment with a staff member.